fluxcd/website/content/en/docs/get-started.md

 If you prefer GitLab, export `GITLAB_TOKEN` env var and use the command [flux bootstrap gitlab](../guides/installation.md#gitlab-and-gitlab-enterprise).

-!!! hint "Idempotency"
+{{% note title="Idempotency" %}}
 It is safe to run the bootstrap command as many times as you want.
 If the Flux components are present on the cluster, the bootstrap command will perform an upgrade if needed.
 You can target a specific Flux [version](https://github.com/fluxcd/flux2/releases) with `flux bootstrap --version=<semver>`.
+{{% /note %}}

 ## Clone the git repository